-Servicions, conversacions, connective, and summative assessments.
+Some or the following , servations, conversations, formative, and summative assessments.
 Chose an appropriate strategy.
 Successfully applied the necessary background skills and concepts to complete solutions.
 Solutions contained no minor mistakes, or a summative contains at most one.
 Expert: 6 Clearly and concisely explained a concept using appropriate vocabulary, diagrams, etc. Demonstration of Evaluated the reasonableness of my answer.
 "Does this make sense for the situation?" a deep/thorough Concept understood to a high degree to teach it to someone else. understanding of Concept(s) can be applied to new situations/problems. the concept Chose an appropriate strategy.
 Solutions contained no minor mistakes, or a summative contains at most two.
-5 Solution(s) contained an error(s) related to a background skill.
+5 Э Solution(s) contained an error(s) related to a background skill.
 Clearly and concisely explained a concept using appropriate vocabulary, diagrams, etc. Concept(s) can be applied successfully to known situations/problems.
 Chose an appropriate strategy.
 A solution contained a concept error.
 A summative contained at most two such errors.
 4 Minor mistakes and background skill errors are common.
 4 Explanations of a problem contained mostly appropriate terminology.
 Help from an expert is required for some concepts.
 Apprentice: More practice is needed to correctly apply concept(s) to known situations/problems.
 Good/Satisfactory Chose an appropriate strategy. understanding of Solution(s) contained a combination of concept errors, errors related to background the concept skills and minor mistakes.
-3 A lack of necessary background skills to solve problems. • Notes, examples, or help was needed to solve many problems.
-Explanations did not contain proper terminology.
+A lack of necessary background skills to solve problems.
+3 Notes, examples, or help was needed to solve many problems.
+Explanations and not contain proper terminology.
 Help from an expert is required to correctly apply concept to known situations/problems.
 Incorrect strategy(ies) chosen for a problem(s).
 Novice: 2 Step-by-step instructions are required to solve problems.
-Minimal-to-no Tasks could not be performed to an acceptable standard. understanding of Consistent extra help from an expert is required. the concept Basics of what was needed to solve the problem was not known.
-1 Solution left blank; first step not known.
+Minimal-to-no Tasks could not be performed to an acceptable standard. understanding of Consistent extra help from an expert is required. the concept Basics of what was needed to solve the problem was not known. the concept 1 Solution left blank; first step not known.
 Teaching by an expert is required.

-Learning Category Classification Level Only shortly before report cards will a percentage mark be determined
+Learning Category Classification Level I - tly before rep age mark be oort cards will determined

-Funant 6 6 95 - 100
+Evenous 6 95 - 100

 Expert 5 86 90 94

-Annuantica 4 73 80 85
+Ammontice 4 73 80 85

 Apprentice 3 60 66 72

 Novice 2 50 56 59

 Novice 1 0 25 49